warpstreamlabs/bento/website/blog/2019-05-27-compiling-benthos-to-wasm.md

 	"wasm",
 	"gowasm",
 ]
-tags: [ "Benthos Lab" ]
+tags: [ "Bento Lab" ]
 ---

 Web assembly won't fix seasons 7 and 8, but it's still pretty cool.
-At a [Meltwater hackathon](https://underthehood.meltwater.com/blog/2019/06/17/benthos-lab-a-case-study-of-hackathon-innovation/) I had a project in mind (details soon to follow) that would benefit hugely from Benthos running directly in the browser.
+At a [Meltwater hackathon](https://underthehood.meltwater.com/blog/2019/06/17/benthos-lab-a-case-study-of-hackathon-innovation/) I had a project in mind (details soon to follow) that would benefit hugely from Bento running directly in the browser.
 I therefore set out to compile it in wasm, this is my short and sweet journey.

 <!--truncate-->